SAFETAG/SAFETAG/content/activities/firewire/recommendation.md

-#### Recommendation: Remove FireWire Drivers, completely turn off computer when at risk
+**Remove FireWire Drivers, completely turn off computer when at risk**

 The easiest protection against this is to completely shut down your computer any time there is a chance of confiscation, and to make this a regular practice at night and when traveling.